neme-sys-io/Discord-UserPresence/README.md

 # Installation

-1. Install the required dependencies using either npm or yarn:
+1. Make sure to have Nodejs environment and Install the required dependencies using either npm or yarn:
 ```node.js
 npm install or yarn install
 ```